Navleenkaursandhu/My-Portfolio-Projects/src/react/react_project_WeddingCard/README.md

 The app stores the information you entered locally so that you do not have to enter it again when you come back to this web page.
 This app respects the user's privacy and no information is sent to or stored on an external server.

-**SKILLS**:
+## SKILLS:
-- REACT
+- React
-- VITE
+- Vite
-- JAVASCRIPT
+- JavaScript
-- TAILWIND CSS
+- Tailwind CSS
 - HTML
-- LOCAL STORAGE API
+- Local Storage API
-- ESLINT
+- ESLint
-- GIT
+- Git
-- GITHUB
+- Github
-- VSCODE
+- VS Code
-- RESPONSIVE WEB DESIGN
+- Responsive Web Design